 The proposed rules – released at the tail end of the Obama administration – were fair and faithful to the law.
 But the final rules published in July 2017 did a U-turn from those that had been proposed and now reflect the wish list of the chemical industry.

 They are also patently illegal, which is why we’re suing the EPA.

-These changes circumvent clear requirements in the law and essentially return America to an era where few chemicals were adequately assessed or tested for safety as a condition of entering the market – and the public was kept in the dark.
+These changes circumvent clear requirements in the law and essentially return America to an era where few chemicals were adequately assessed or tested for safety as a condition of entering or staying on the market.
+Meanwhile, the public has been kept in the dark.

 Get policy and political updates